rieljasperapos/Itinero/.github/README.md

 ![](../images/itinero-banner.png)

+## What is `Itinero`?
+`Itinero` is a fully fleshed-out travel itinerary planner.
+Itinero is capable of the following features:
+- **Itineraries and Activities**: Users can create and modify itineraries and activities (e.g. notes, destinations).
+- **Collaboration**: Users are able to collaborate across itineraries, provided they are invited.
+- **Notifications**: Users will be notified on this page whether they are invited as a collaborator or viewer for an itinerary.
+- **Map Integration**: to visualize addresses of activities.

 ## Deployed Website
 For the fully deployed website, [click here](https://travel-itinero.vercel.app/) or paste this into your browser's URL:
 ```
 https://travel-itinero.vercel.app/
 ```
+*If you are having issues with the website, please try and use another browser.*

 ## Installation